Transportation and Safety

 The School District of Philadelphia has partnered us with First Student Bus Company to provide both pick up and drop off service for students in grades 1 to 6, who live more than 1.5 miles from school.

-To request transportation or if you have recently moved, please contact our Director of Operations, Teron Ivery, at email@example.com.
+To request transportation of any kind or if you have recently moved, please contact our Director of Operations, Ty Ivery, at firstname.lastname@example.org.

 Bus Safety Guidelines